jxjo/AirfoilEditor/README.md

 ### Windows Easy Setup

-A pre-build Windows App including Worker.exe for polar generation and Xoptfoil2.exe for airfoil optimization is available in the releases section
+A ready-build Windows App including Worker for polar generation and Xoptfoil2 for airfoil optimization is available in the [releases section on GitHub](https://github.com/jxjo/AirfoilEditor/releases).

+Download the .zip file and extract the file in your prefered directory.
+For the first trials it's convenient to extract the .zip file on your Windows Desktop.

+A double click on 'airfoileditor.exe' will start the app.

-### Windows Advanced Setup
+### Windows Setup using Python

-If you already have installed the actual Python version on your PC, it is advantageous to run the AirfoilEditor directly as a Python script.
-This will startup the app much faster than using the .exe file
+If you already have installed Python version >=3.12, it is advantageous to install the AirfoilEditor as a 'package'.
-1. Download python sources from releases or clone the repository
+This will startup the app faster than using the standalone .exe file.
+The package already includes Worker and Xoptfoil2.

-2. Install
+Install the app:
 ```
-pip3 install pyqt6
-pip3 install numpy
-pip3 install pyqtgraph
-pip3 install termcolor
+pip3 install airfoileditor
 ```

-3. Run ‘python AirfoilEditor’
+To upgrade to the actual version use `pip3 install airfoileditor -U`.

+Run the app by typing `airfoileditor` on the command line.

+If you just want to try out the app and want to ensure, that the installation doesn't influence other packages, you may prefer to install the package in an 'virtual environment'.
+For daily use a 'normal' installation is more convenient.

 ### Linux and MacOS

-1. Download python sources from releases or clone the repository
-2. Install
+The app is installed as a Python 'package'.
+Please ensure to have a Python version >=3.12.

 ```
-pip3 install pyqt6
-pip3 install numpy
-pip3 install pyqtgraph
-pip3 install termcolor
+pip3 install airfoileditor
 ```

+To upgrade to the actual version use `pip3 install airfoileditor -U`.

-3. To use polar generationand airfoil optimization you  have to compile the Worker.exe and Xoptfoil.exe of the Xoptfoil2 project and copy the program either into /usr/local/bin or into the sub folder ./assets/linux of the AirfoilEditor.
-In the second case the execute permission has to be set with ‘chmod +x Worker’ and ‘chmod +x Xoptfoil2’.
+To use polar generation and airfoil optimization the two programs `worker.exe` and `xoptfoil2.exe` of the [Xoptfoil2](https://github.com/jxjo/Xoptfoil2) have to be compiled separately.
+Copy the compiled programs into /usr/local/bin so the app may find the programs via the OS search path.

-4. Run ‘python AirfoilEditor’
+Run the app by typing `airfoileditor` on the command line.

 # Finally